Chris Corzo Injury Attorneys

 Forecasters warn that road conditions can change quickly.
 Power outages are possible.
 A hard freeze is expected across the state after the rain and ice move through.
 Officials are asking people to limit travel and prepare for freezing weather, especially in areas that do not usually see snow or ice.

 As this winter storm continues, drivers need to know how ice storms, freezing rain, and hard freezes affect driving.
 This is especially important on major highways like I-10, I-20, and I-49.
 These highways carry many cars and large trucks every day.
-When winter weather hits, driving becomes more dangerous very fast.
+When winter weather hits, the roads become more dangerous (and possibly deadly) very quickly.

 Snow Storms and Car and Truck Wrecks

-A snow storm happens when the air is cold from the clouds all the way to the ground.
+A snowstorm happens when the air is cold from the clouds all the way to the ground.
 Snow falls and builds up on roads, yards, and rooftops.
-Snow can slow driving, but it is easier to manage than ice.
+Snow can slow down driving, but it is easier to manage than ice.
 Road crews can plow snow and spread salt to improve safety.

 Forecasters say northern Louisiana is already seeing or will see freezing rain, ice, and possible snow first as cold air arrives ahead of the main storm front.
 This includes areas near Shreveport, Bossier City, and Monroe.
 Icy roads, bridges, and power lines are a major concern there.